 Suddenly traditional selling felt crass, so ‘helping’ and ‘empathy’ became essential – as if they weren’t before.
 But in particular, it became clear that simply listing your disciplines was an ineffective – and often insensitive – way of communicating why clients should choose you.

 Your first task was plotting a course through the initial disruption, but now it’s time to maximise differentiation as you power through the ongoing uncertainty.

 Some agencies invent their own pseudo positioning.
 But if you’re ‘The XYZ Agency’ and have to immediately explain what your all-new ‘XYZ’ discipline actually means, then you’re burying your value not surfacing it.

 Others recognise the need to focus on their proposition, defining an outcome for a discrete audience.
 But they often falter at the first sign of sacrifice, defaulting to offering their generic discipline to anyone with a pulse – maybe adding a superlative for insecurity’s sake.

 - Digital Transformation for the world’s best brands

 In fairness, none of these are wrong, they’re just stale and undifferentiating.
 Which causes way more problems than an empty pipeline.

 As a sense-check for standout, ask ‘could the opposite ever be true?’.
-Would ‘so-so SEO for unambitious brands’ work?
-Exactly.
+Clearly ‘so-so SEO for unambitious brands’ would be madness.

 The one exception to discipline-for-great-clients falling flat is where you’ve earned serious recognition in your field.
 Check out Work & Co.
 Not much of a proposition, but a Who’s Who of clients, with a simple, confident site to match.